juancardonas4n/professional-java-se-development-2022-2023/projects/object-oriented-thinking/eduardo-ramirez-printer-system-proj/review.md

 * Class diagram![image-20230118120929633](/home/juancardona/.var/app/io.typora.Typora/config/Typora/typora-user-images/image-20230118120929633.png)
 * There are some repited use cases on the document.
 * How is the relationship between Kiosks and Money?
-* The class diagram is shorter version.
-There are more classes: Which is resposable to send notifications to student or technician?
-On the use cases, there is indications that projects going to manage queue of printers, on the current diagram, where are those queues? and where is the relationship with papers?
-How a document is identified?
+* The class diagram is a shorter version.
+There are more classes: Which is responsible for sending notifications to students or technicians?
+On the use cases, there are indications that projects are going to manage queues of printers.
+On the current diagram, where are those queues? and where is the relationship with papers?
+How is a document identified?